diyaindoliya/diyaindoliya.github.io/index.md

     I'm assisting Anthony Simeonov in exploring robotic grasp generation given 3D point clouds of novel/unseen objects and cluttered scenes.

-    Current questions: Can we take motion planning into account when generating grasps?
+    Current questions: Can we take task/motion planning into account when generating grasps?
 What are ways to allow for subgoal search given an ultimate goal and potentially unfavorable initial object configurations?

     Using: PyTorch, ROS, PointNet++ architecture, GraspNet architecture, CVAEs, Docker, PyBullet, RViz